Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

-The first line of Figure \ref{figureonehandle} and the left side of Figure \ref{figureonehandlesecond} is simply (the cylinder over) a standard neighborhood of the (framed) positive path $\gamma$ from $\Lambda_1$ (the concave front) to $\Lambda_2$ (the horizontal front).
-Note the vertical coordinate is reversed in comparison with Figure \ref{figurehandlebeforeafter} due to \eqref{cylissymp} being negative of the standard contact form on $\RR_t\times T^\ast M$.
+The construction of $L$ begins with the cylinder over $\Lambda_1\sqcup\Lambda_2$, illustrated in the first row of Figure \ref{figureonehandle} and on the left side of Figure \ref{figureonehandlesecond}.
+The vertical coordinate is reversed in comparison with Figure \ref{figurehandlebeforeafter} due to \eqref{cylissymp} being negative of the standard contact form on $\RR_t\times T^\ast M$.
 Recall that the primitive $f$ is given by $g-\partial_sg$ where $g$ is the $z$-coordinate, so the primitive vanishes on both components.

-The second line of Figure \ref{figureonehandle} is obtained from the first line by performing a small isotopy of the cylinder over $\Lambda_2$.
-As a Lagrangian isotopy, this isotopy is fixed at $s=\pm\infty$, but as an isotopy of the front projection, it is fixed only at $s=+\infty$, because at $s=-\infty$ the primitive is shifted up by $\varepsilon>0$.
-Note that this isotopy is not supported in the small neighborhood of $\gamma$ being illustrated, rather it is a small global perturbation of the cylinder over $\Lambda_2$ (fixed at $s=\pm\infty$).
-This extension may be defined by drawing the same picture in $\RR_z\times\RR_r\times\Lambda_2$, which describes a Weinstein neighborhood of $\Lambda_2$.
-The remaining steps will take place entirely inside the illustrated region.

-The third line of Figure \ref{figureonehandle} is obtained from the second line by removing the part of the picture where the concave curve lies above the flat curve.
-Note that the slopes of these two curves differ where they intersect, so their Legendrian lifts (and their Lagrangian projections) are in fact disjoint.

-The fourth line of Figure \ref{figureonehandle} is obtained from the third line by a local modification near the corners turning them into cusps which lift to smooth Legendrians/Lagrangians.
-The resulting front is also illustrated on the right side of Figure \ref{figureonehandlesecond}.

-It is straightforward to check that the Lagrangians represented by the above pictures are indeed embedded (i.e.\ the Legendrians represented by each line have no Reeb chords).